-There are two, different sermons on this page...
+There are three, different sermons on this page...

 John 14:1 Jesus said "Do not let your hearts be troubled.
 Trust in God; trust also in me.
 2 In my Father's house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 3 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 4 You know the way to the place where I am going."
 5 Thomas said to him, "Lord, we don't know where you are going, so how can we know the way?"
 6 Jesus answered, "I am the way and the truth and the life.
 No one comes to the Father except through me.
 7 If you really knew me, you would know my Father as well.
 From now on, you do know him and have seen him."
 8 Philip said, "Lord, show us the Father and that will be enough for us."
 9 Jesus answered: "Don't you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father.
 How can you say, `Show us the Father'?
 10 Don't you believe that I am in the Father, and that the Father is in me?
 The words I say to you are not just my own.
 Rather, it is the Father, living in me, who is doing his work.
 11 Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 12 I tell you the truth, anyone who has faith in me will do what I have been doing.
 He will do even greater things than these, because I am going to the Father.
 13 And I will do whatever you ask in my name, so that the Son may bring glory to the Father.
 14 You may ask me for anything in my name, and I will do it."